What Is Parquet Flooring? Designs, Types, and Benefits

 Herringbone

-Herringbone is the most popular parquet flooring pattern.
-It was named for its resemblance to the bone structures of the herring fish skeleton.
+Herringbone is the most popular type of parquet flooring design.
+It was named for its resemblance to the skeletal structure of the herring fish.
 The herringbone pattern dates back to Ancient Rome, where it was first used in road construction before becoming a popular flooring design.

 Herringbone is a zigzag pattern using rectangular blocks or planks with straight ends.
 Because of its beautiful design, the herringbone pattern remains popular today.
 It never goes out of style.